TheMannu/Devops-Tools-Installation-Configurations/EBS.md

 Encryption of Snapshot
 If the source snapshot is already encrypted or is account default to encryption the copy will also be encrypted and cannot be changed
+If the EBS is encrypted then the data in transit is also encrypted Snapshot of the EBS will also get encrypted and volume from that snapshot will also be encryted